 A west coast native who was born and raised in the paper mill town of Powell River, Brian has graced the west coast folk music scene for more than three decades where he has received accolades for his uniquely original songs, many of them drawn from a much varied work career and extensive travels around the world.

 Returning to Canada, and after a stint as a deckhand on a purse seiner, he switched careers again, driving cab in Vancouver while pursuing music, travel and other interests.
 It was during this time that his songwriting began to flourish.
-But his interest in BC history, experience in resource management issues and concerns about the racist history of Canada’s justice system eventually led to another big career change, this time as an historical consultant to First Nations and the Federal Government in the area of aboriginal land claims and residential school issues, a field he has worked in for more than two decades.
+But his interest in BC history, experience in resource management issues, strength in quantitative methods and concerns about the racist history of Canada’s justice system eventually led to another big career change, this time as an historical consultant to First Nations and the Federal Government in the area of aboriginal land claims and residential school issues, a field he worked in for more than two decades.

-Brian serves on the Board of the Northwest Folklife Festival, the amazing and fabulous community powered annual music extravaganza that draws a quarter million visits during the US Memorial Day weekend at the Seattle City Center.
+After a six year stint, Brian recently stepped down from the Board of the Northwest Folklife Festival, the amazing and fabulous community powered annual music extravaganza that draws a quarter million visits during the US Memorial Day weekend at the Seattle City Center.
 (Check it out at http://www.nwfolklife.org/)

 In recent years, he has been collaborating with long time friends, the sensational fiddler Michael Burnyeat and the wonderful multi-instrumentalist Victor Smith as the Brian Robertson Band, performing concerts of his own material and favourite covers leavened with super hot fiddle tune renditions.
 Apart from occasional guest appearances with some of the wonderful fiddlers and folk groups in the region, Brian is a frequent attendee at Vancouver fiddle tune and shanty singing sessions.